gilmandelbaum/analysis-pipeline-for-photometry_ex/Nb_data_set/README.md

 ## 0.data set generate

 **data_set_generate_data_object:**
+### generate the data set of interest in a .pickle.

 generates one object that has the structure:
 [Session number][Right or left side of the brain][ipsi or contra response][trial type]{period}.